mgxy0/Orca/README.md

-mgxy0
+# mgxy0

 // orca projects //

-Orca projetcts !
+my orca project for all
+I use orca with a Moog mother32, try with your synths and edit the projects !!!
+Good luck !
+~ mgxy0 ~

+# Simple instructions

 1. Download and unpack
 2. Copy and Paste in Orca